Maryland Gun Lawyer

 Maryland criminal code § 4-204 covers the law pertaining to using a gun in the commission of a separate crime, such as armed robbery or sexual assault.
 According to this code, it is illegal for an individual to use a handgun or antique firearm in the commission of a violent crime, or in a felony crime, regardless of whether the gun is operable when the crime is committed.

 The penalty for using a gun in the commission of a violent or felony crime is a misdemeanor, as well as a prison term ranging from five to 20 years.
 In this case, the mandatory minimum sentence is five years, with no possibility of parole.
-This sentence runs consecutive to any sentence imposed for the violent or felony crime making it extremely important to contact a Maryland gun lawyer who is best suited to handle these cases.
+This sentence runs consecutive to any sentence imposed for the violent or felony crime.
+Because the penalties are severe, it may be best to consult a Maryland gun lawyer instead of handling the case alone.

 Possession of Firearm at Public Demonstration